kevinyu609866/kevinyu609866/README.md

 Hi, I'm Jia Kevin Yu, a recent university graduate with a Masters in Stats/Data Science and a Bachelors in Computer Science/Math.

-I am currently working as an analyst with the Los Angelos Clippers, specifically using data science tools and methods for revenue optimization.
+I am currently working as an analyst with the Los Angeles Clippers, specifically using data science tools and methods for revenue optimization.

 Throughout my professional career, I have amassed experience as a Quality Assurance Engineer using mostly SQL, Automation Engineer using Selenium/C#/SQL, Software Developer in VDF/C#, and now Data Analytics/Science with R, Python, and SQL.